 You are on a worthy journey and we are excited to help you along the way.

-Connie is currently a Course Instructor in the College of IT and has worked for WGU for 4 years.
+Connie is currently an Instructor in the College of IT and has worked for WGU for 4 years.
 She holds a BA in Management Information Systems and a Master’s Degree in Adult Education and Training.
 She was a web developer for 10 years in both the corporate world and private sector.
 She then spent the next 5 years teaching in higher education.
 Her passion is educational technology and she loves working with WGU students to help them reach their educational goals.